Greek yogurt is everywhere these days! Find out why it is so popular and if it really is healthier than its traditional counterpart.

 Here’s how Greek yogurt stacks up compared to regular yogurt:

-- Protein– Greek yogurt has more protein than regular yogurt- almost double the amount.
+- Protein– Greek has more protein than regular yogurt- almost double the amount.
 The high protein content helps keep you feeling full longer.
 It’s a great option for breakfast to give you long-lasting energy throughout the morning.
 It can also be a good source of protein for vegetarians.

-- Carbohydrates– Greek yogurt has less (roughly half) carbohydrates than regular yogurt because a lot of it is lost during the extensive straining process.
+- Carbohydrates– Greek has less (roughly half) carbohydrates than regular yogurt because a lot of it is lost during the extensive straining process.
 This makes it a great option for anyone watching their carbs, including diabetics.
 But be careful because the carbs can add up if you add a lot of sweeteners to your yogurt.

-- Fat– Greek yogurt actually has more saturated fat than traditional yogurt.
+- Fat– Greek actually has more saturated fat than traditional yogurt.
 Saturated fats in your diet should be limited because they raise cholesterol levels and increase your risk of heart disease.
 So, if you’re going Greek, choose the fat-free or low-fat varieties instead of full-fat.
 The good news is that the lower fat versions are so creamy and thick, you won’t miss it.

-- Sodium– Greek yogurt has less sodium than traditional yogurt because a lot of it is lost in the straining process.
+- Sodium– Greek has less sodium than traditional yogurt because a lot of it is lost in the straining process.
 This makes it a great option for anyone watching their sodium intake.